mwek/dpcutil-cli/README.md

 dpcutil-cli
 ===========

-Use Digilent Port Communications Utility in CLI languages
+Use Digilent Port Communications Utility in CLI languages.